RecallGraph/blog.recallgraph.tech/cknyaanjq0dufg1s109toei23.md

 At the time of writing this post, all of RecallGraph's API endpoints are designed to serve a particular type of temporal query, viz. _point-in-time_ queries.

 However, there are actually several classes of temporal queries that a temporal database could potentially support.
-As we shall discover, some of them may be achieved on RecallGraph, albeit by clever usage of parameter combinations on certain general purpose endpoints.
+Some of them may be achieved on RecallGraph, albeit by clever usage of parameter combinations on certain general purpose endpoints.

 # Temporal Query Classes
-Temporal database concepts have been

 ## Point-in-Time
 This is what most people will already be familiar with.
 Running a point-in-time query effectively amounts to asking a question on a historic snapshot of the data.
 Your data has a certain state at any given time, which gets modified through write-actions performed on it from time to time.